Vrishni: Vrishni coins

 Alexander Cunningham found a unique silver coin of a King Vrishni (Raja Vrishni) which he identifies from the tribe of the Audumbaras, found in Hoshiarpur, Punjab.
 This coin is at the British Museum, London.
 This circular coin has a sort of nandipada-standard-in-railing, a mythical animal, half lion and half elephant and a circular Brahmi legend Vṛṣṇirāja Jñāgaṇasya trātārasya on the obverse and an elaborate chakra of twelve spokes in pellet border with slightly truncated Kharoshthi legend Vṛṣṇirājaṇṇa(gaṇasa) tra(tarasa) the reverse.
 Later a number of Vrishni copper coins were also discovered from Punjab.

 "Vrishni heroes"

 The Vrishni heroes are a group of five legendary, deified heroes who are found in the literature and archaeological sites of ancient India.
 Their earliest worship is attestable in the clan of the Vrishnis near Mathura by 4th-century BCE.
 Legends are associated with these deified heroes, some of which may be based on real, historical heroes of the Vrishni clan.
 Their early worship has been variously described as cross-sectarian, much like the cult of the Yakshas, related to the early Bhagavata tradition of Hinduism, and with possible links to Jainism as well.
 They and their legends – particularly of Krishna and Balarama – have been an important part of the Vaishnava tradition of Hinduism.

+Archaeologist Vinay Kumar Gupta recently identified the five Vṛsṇi heroes (Pañca-Vṛsṇi Vīras), in another rock painting from Naldah, District Bundi, Rajasthan, considering it as not later than 3rd century BCE: "[W]here the five Vṛsṇi heroes are shown standing side by side [...]
+The two figures on the extreme left and right are properly shown with haloes and can be identified as Vāsudeva-Kṛsṇa and Balarāma.
+Most of the figures appear with their hands held akimbo.
+They all are shown connected by a long piece of cloth, running like a rope.
+The one to the extreme right either possibly holds a cakra in his left hand or is having it tied to the rope, can be identified as Vāsudeva-Kṛsṇa whereas the one to the extreme left either possibly holds a hala (plough-share) or is having it tied to the rope but the artist seems to have taken some liberty by stylizing the depiction in a rectangular form."